fabric-lib: RDMA Point-to-Point Communication for LLM Systems: KvCache Transfer

 \section{KvCache Transfer}

-In this section, we outline a production-tested implementation of disaggrated inference relying on the \textit{TransferEngine}.
+In this section, we outline a production-tested implementation of disaggregated inference relying on the \textit{TransferEngine}.
+Pseudocode is provided in \Cref{sec:appendix-kvcache}.
 In disaggregated mode, a prefiller node runs prefill on the input tokens, transferring the resulting KV pages and any additional context, such as last token hidden states and logits for speculative decoding, to the decoder node which proceeds to decode tokens one-by-one.

 Figure~\ref{fig:kv_transfer} illustrates our disaggregated setup.
 Once a request is received, a global scheduler selects a prefiller node and a decoder node to process it and forwards the request to the decoder.
 The decoder pre-allocates KV pages and storage for any context before dispatching the request to the designated prefiller using \texttt{submit\_send}, indicating the KV page indices where contents should be transferred to.